Munir A. Malik

 Munir A. Malik (sometimes spelled Muneer) is a Pakistani lawyer who has served as the 30th Attorney General of Pakistan.
 He was a key leader of the Lawyers' Movement in Pakistan.
-He is the former President of the Supreme Court Bar Association of Pakistan.
-He was the leader of the legal defence team of Chief Justice Iftikhar Muhammad Chaudhry when the latter was dismissed by General Pervez Musharraf after receiving payment from the establishment.
+He is a former President of the Supreme Court Bar Association of Pakistan.
+He was the leader of the legal defence team of Chief Justice Iftikhar Muhammad Chaudhry when he was dismissed by General Pervez Musharraf in 2007.

 Arrest

 Malik was arrested after Musharraf declared a state of emergency.
 He was initially admitted at Pakistan Institute of Medical Sciences on 25 November 2007, seriously ill and under treatment for kidney failure requiring dialysis.
 He was transferred to Sindh Institute of Urology and Transplantation in Karachi, where he still requires renal replacement therapy in the form of hemodialysis.
 Some reports indicate that he has developed liver dysfunction also.
-He complained about psychological abuse.
+He complained about psychological abuse during detention.

 Imran Khan has expressed concern about Malik's health and has blamed the government.
 He has criticized government to deny him of access to clean drinking water when he was under arrest in Attock jail.
 However, the doctors at the Pakistan Institute of Sciences (PIMS) conducted a toxicology screen and ruled out any foul play.
 Munir Malik has not pursued any charges against an individual or the Pakistani government and neither has sought an independent medical opinion.